 The Master of Arts in the Human Sciences offers an interdisciplinary approach to education in the human sciences, particularly as they relate to the problems of contemporary society and its people.
 The goal of the program is to enrich the understanding and skills of individuals in their professional and civic roles.
 It is open to qualified applicants to the Graduate School.

 The curriculum includes basic courses in the social, behavioral, and biological sciences.
-Advanced courses and concentrations are offered in psychology and thanatology.
+Advanced courses and a concentration in psychology are offered.